The Cosmological Bootstrap: Spinning Correlators from Symmetries and Factorization: De Sitter Representations

 \item {\bf {Principal series}:} Representations in this family have conformal dimensions $\Delta = \frac{3}{2}+i\mu$, with $\mu\in{\mathbb R}$.
 Using the relation~\eqref{eq:adscftrelnspin}, we see that these representations correspond to heavy fields in de Sitter with $m^2 \geq \frac{9}{4}H^2$.

 \item {\bf {Complementary series:}} Representations in this series have conformal dimensions in the range $0 < \Delta < 3$.
 This corresponds to light fields with $0< m^2 <\frac{9}{4} H^2$. \end{itemize} The most important scalar representations for our purposes lie in the complementary series.
-The late-time wavefunction coefficients of a conformally coupled scalar in ${\rm dS}_4$ are captured by correlation functions of $\Delta = 2$ scalar operators, while massless scalars correspond to $\Delta = 3$.
+The late-time wavefunction coefficients of a conformally coupled scalar in ${\rm dS}_4$ are captured by correlation functions of $\Delta = 2$ scalar operators, while massless scalars correspond to $\Delta = 3$\footnote{Strictly speaking, these representations have an additional shift symmetry, and are better referred to as members of the discrete series of representations, see e.g. \cite{Bonifacio:2018zex}.}.

 \paragraph{Spin-$\boldsymbol \ell$ fields}

 Fields with spin have a slightly different classification.
 Along with the principal and complementary series of representations, there is an additional family of unitary representations, whose weights take on discrete values.